-It is winters, and that means hot chocolate, cool clothes, fantastic weather and the perfect time to get those gains.
+It is winter, and that means hot chocolate, cool clothes, fantastic weather, and the perfect time to get those gains.
 Winters are the best time of the year to add those extra muscles.
 This is mainly because of the cold weather, and the body does not heat up as quickly which in turn means that you will lose body fat much more slowly.

 This does not mean that you can go to the gym all guns blazing and expecting to become huge in a week or a month, there is an entire science behind bulking, from workout to diet and everything in between.
 Luckily, we are here to break that down for you so that you can go beast in no time.